maavumich/project0/docs/assignment.md

 *Extra Challenge:*
 Make a dynamic number of guesses using rand and modulus.

-Part 3 - Functions (a.k.a Methods)
+Part 3 - Vectors (lists) and Strings
 --------------------------------------------------------------------------------
-Read the material at [c++.com/function] (www.cplusplus.com/doc/tutorial/functions).
-Do not read "recursivity."
-Passing in by reference vs. value is very important, so we have supplementary material found [here]().
-NEED LINK TO NECKARDTS SLIDE ON TOPIC
+Read the slides covering Part 3: Selection and Iteration, then complete the exercise.

 ### Exercise 3:
 Create a program that can print out a vector.
 A vector is defined for you in exercise3.cpp.

 Write your implementation in exercise3.cpp.

-Part 4 - Vectors (lists) and Strings
+Part 4 - Functions
 --------------------------------------------------------------------------------
-Read the material at [c++.com/function] (www.cplusplus.com/doc/tutorial/functions).
-Do not read "recursivity."
-Passing in by reference vs. value is very important, so we have supplementary material found [here]().
-NEED LINK TO NECKARDTS SLIDE ON TOPIC
+Read the slides covering Part 4: Functions, then complete the exercise.

 ### Exercise 4:
 *Part 1:* In Exercise 3 you created a program that could print a vector.
 Move your code from exercise 3 into a function.